 Links to Northwest Territories cities, towns and communities, travel guides, and territorial parks can be found on the lower part of this page.
 You will also find other "bits" of information about the Northwest Territories, as well as links to categories of interest in NT.
-These are accommodations, activities, artisans, arts & culture, attractions, buy & sell, golf, products & services, seniors and facts.
+These are accommodations, activities, arts & culture, attractions, products & services, seniors and facts.

 The Northwest Territories (NT) is located in northern Canada.
 In 1912, the Parliament of Canada made the official name of these territories the Northwest Territories, dropping all hyphenated forms of it.
 In 1967 Yellowknife became the capital as a result of recommendations by the Carrothers Commission.